The Trans 100 is an International organization recognizing excellence in service to community by Trans People and for Trans people.

 The Trans 100 is being set up by Antonia D’orsay, with immense gratitude for the work of Jen Richards, Crispin Torres, and Rebecca Kling in the past.

 The Trans 100 celebrates excellence within the trans community.
 Our mission consists of three parts:

-- Provide an overview of the breadth and diversity of work being done in, by, and for the transgender community across the United States.
+- Provide an overview of the breadth, diversity, and history of work being done in, by, and for the transgender community across the United States and the World.

 - Act as a resource for the transgender community and our allies around the globe.

 - Provide support and resources to those organizations operated by, working for, and in the interest of Trans persons throughout the world.

 In this way we hope to highlight exceptional work done by and for trans people, promote those who may not otherwise receive recognition, and increase positive visibility for the trans community as a whole.

 The Trans 100 is in the process of applying to operate under a 501c(3) status.
 There will be a fundraising effort shortly to further this goal, with specific financial goals and needs outlined.

 The goals of The Trans 100 are broad, and given the current climate of and dearth of social and medical access, we seek to alleviate the challenges and needs of the trans community, both in the United States and abroad.

 Applications will be filed (again) with the Internal Revenue Service on March 31st, 2017.

 Who We Are